We provide the growing fashion community with resources and technology to build scalable, sustainable and responsible brands.

 - - -

 Sew Valley has officially moved to our permanent home in Cincinnati's West End neighborhood.
-Find us on the first floor of the National Flag Company's building, where they have been sewing/manufacturing flags for almost 150 years!
+Find us on the first floor of the National Flag Company's building, where they have been sewing and manufacturing flags for almost 150 years!

 Have a suggestion on equipment or resources we should add to the space?
 Let us know!